 •

-clauses on data protection obligations, breach notification responsibilities,
+they include DPDP-mandated clauses on data protection obligations, breach

 •

-intersects with DPDP retention rules, or how ESI/PF obligations affect data
+DPDP retention rules, or how ESI/PF obligations affect data erasure timelines.

 •